5 Days in Paris: Complete First-Timer Itinerary

 Fly into Charles de Gaulle (CDG) or Orly (ORY).
 For this 5-day itinerary, aim to arrive by midday on Day 1 and depart on the morning of Day 6.

-From both airports you can take RER B + metro, airport buses or a pre-booked airport transfer.
-For late arrivals, lots of luggage or kids, using a private transfer is usually worth the extra cost.
+From CDG, take RER B to central Paris ($16 / €14).
+From Orly, take Metro line 14 direct to central Paris ($16 / €14).
+Airport buses and pre-booked private transfers are also available.
+For late arrivals, lots of luggage or kids, a private transfer is usually worth the extra cost.

 If you're continuing elsewhere in France by train, plan your last night near your departure station (Gare de Lyon, Montparnasse, etc.) to simplify departure morning.